RohanNagar/thunder/README.md

 * [Contributing](#contributing)

 ## Endpoints
-- Users
 - POST /users

   Must post with a JSON body that defines a StormUser.
 The body should look similar to the following.

   ```json
   [